ember-learn/ember-blog/content/ember-1-4-0-and-ember-1-5-0-beta-released.md

 is setup at that time.

-This means that we are only creating observers for actual properties that are present, but we can list every valid HTML attribute in the `attributeBindings` property so that you can simply use them without having to reopen internal classes.
+This means that we are only creating observers for actual properties that are present, but we can list every valid HTML attribute in the `attributeBindings` property so that you can use them without having to reopen internal classes.

 As of Ember 1.4 you should be able to use any HTML5 attribute with `{{input type="text"}}`, `{{textarea}}`, and